Modern statistics in natural sciences, 5 credits

 Language of instruction: English

 Course structure: On campus.
-Lectures, practical problem solving, group discussions, reading of course book.
+Lectures, independent practical statistical problem solving, group discussions, reading and discussion of course book and selected papers, tutoring in the software environment R.

 Recommended prerequisites